If you’re a budding entrepreneur, you are likely to be advised to pen down your idea in something called a business plan.

 - The mission statement

-- Basic information of the company’s leaders, co-founders, founders, executive staff, and other members.
+- Basic information about the company’s leaders, co-founders, founders, executive staff, and other members.

 - Some financial information.